JetBrains/kotlin-web-site/pages/docs/reference/delegation.md

 [Overrides](classes.html#overriding-methods) work as you might expect: the compiler will use your `override` implementations instead of those in the delegate object.
-If we were to add `override fun printMessage() { print("abc") }` to `Derived`, the program would print "abc" instead of "10" when `print` is called:
+If we were to add `override fun printMessage() { print("abc") }` to `Derived`, the program would print "abc" instead of "10" when `printMessage` is called:

 <div class="sample" markdown="1" theme="idea">